AkramOM606/American-Sign-Language-Detection/README.md

 - Scikit-learn
 - Matplotlib
 - Tensorflow

+> [!IMPORTANT]
-  > Note: If you face an error during training from the line converting to the tflite model, use TensorFlow v2.16.1.
+> If you face an error during training from the line converting to the tflite model, use TensorFlow v2.16.1.

 # Installation: